-Most listings are in the $20's per square foot per year.
-The Parkrose submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 25% decline in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Parkrose submarket is seeing a decline in rates.
+In the last 3 months, the median rate decreased $5 per sqft per year.
+That's a 18% decline in rent.

-Compared to the rest of the Greater Portland market, the Parkrose region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Greater Portland market, the Parkrose submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 4 listings have come on the market, which means leases most likley are going fast.
+In the last 90 days, 5 listings have come on the market, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 20% of the available space in the Parkrose are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.